Tyroneekhator/Road-accident-dashboard/Readme.md

 ### Dashboard
 ---
-- please find all analyzations in the excel workbook.
+Please find all analyzations in the excel workbook.
 <img src="Screenshot (430).png" />

 ### Requirement